Evan Shelhamer

 Research

-I'm interested in computer vision and machine learning, in particular the reconciliation of visual structure with end-to-end learning, plus dynamic inference by adaptive model complexity and computation.
+I'm interested in computer vision and machine learning, in particular the reconciliation of visual structure with end-to-end learning, and the adaptation and adaptive computation of deep models during deployment for robustness and efficiency.

 See my scholar page for a full list of projects.